Workers Compensation Lawyer

 Workplace accidents can happen anywhere, whether you’re working in a steel mill or an advertising agency.
 It’s true that some injuries are more severe than others, but without proper medical care there’s no way to tell how long you’ll be out of commission – and there’s no way to know how much you’ll owe.

-As a Newark Workers Compensation Lawyer like our friends at Rispoli & Borneo P.C. can explain, it’s important to report your injuries (no matter how minor) so you can get the care and compensation you deserve.
+As a compensation lawyer like our friends at Rispoli & Borneo P.C. can explain, it’s important to report your injuries (no matter how minor) so you can get the care and compensation you deserve.
 Read on to learn more about some workplace injuries you might encounter, and see how the right lawyer can make all the difference.

 - Burns, bruises, and broken bones.